Giants' Bumgarner has uneven outing during rehab start

 Bumgarner has not pitched in the majors since suffering a sprained AC joint in his pitching shoulder and bruised ribs in a dirt bike accident during the Giants day off in Colorado on April 20.
 He avoided surgery and had been pitching in the Arizona Rookie League before beginning his rehab assignment with the River Cats.

+Brian Sabean, the Giants executive vice president of baseball operations and former general manager, was on hand and watched from the press box as Bumgarner made his first start in Triple-A since 2010 when he was with Fresno.

 The Giants have struggled without their ace.
-San Francisco entered the day with the second-worst record in the National League (30-51).
+San Francisco entered the day with the second-worst record in the National League (30-51), 23 games out of first place in the West.

+While anxious to return, Bumgarner isn't going to rush things.
+He's scheduled to pitch again in five days, possibly again with Sacramento or Class-A San Jose.

+''Definitely ready to but I can't go up there throwing 65 pitches,'' Bumgarner said. ''That's not going to do us much good.
+I have to make sure that we're ready to go once we're finished with this thing.''